News & Events

 2024 LexTalks Events:

-LEXTalks events are FREE to members ($10 for non-members) and take place at the Museum, 210 North Broadway.
+LEXTalks events are FREE to members ($10 for non-members) and take place at 2:00 p.m. at the Museum, 210 North Broadway.
 Admission to the Museum is included, doors open one hour prior to event for viewing exhibits.
 Advance registration required for all who attend.

 Read our latest newsletter here.